 - In a small bowl, whisk together the lemon juice and cornstarch until smooth.
 Add to the blender and puree again until fully combined.

-- Strain the mixture into a medium saucepan and discard the seeds.
-Cook over medium heat until the mixture starts to boil.
+- Cook the puree over medium heat until it starts to boil.